According to a leading paper on the topic, sensory processing differences can be categorized into three basic patterns or subtypes:

 - Unusually loose or tight muscles at rest

-- Poor control of movements (i.e., clumsiness, poor body awareness)
+- Decreased control of movements (i.e., clumsiness, poor body awareness)

-- Core muscle imbalance, resulting in rounded or slouched posture
+- Core muscle imbalance, resulting in rounded, slouched, or uneven posture

 - Slow reflexes/reactions when knocked off balance (for example, you may not be able to catch yourself when tripping or falling)